Frank Lui: Early life

 Lui was raised by his grandparents on Niue after his parents and older siblings migrated to Wellington, New Zealand.
 His parents sent for him when he was nine years old and he attended Newtown School.
 Soon afterwards, he transferred to Naenae School in Lower Hutt when his parents took the tenancy of a State house there.
 Lui left Naenae school in 1950 to attend Wellington High School (then Wellington Technical College).

-On leaving school, he joined the New Zealand merchant navy, and was immediately caught up in the prolonged and acrimonious waterfront workers strike of 1951.
+On leaving school, he joined the New Zealand merchant navy, and was immediately caught up in the prolonged and acrimonious waterfront dispute of 1951.
 He returned to Niue in 1956 to care for his grandparents and has lived there since.
-There, he was subjected to colonial discrimination which motivated him to political activity to change an oppressive, paternalistic system run by the New Zealand Government (e.g., "natives" of Niue were not permitted to buy liquor, and were paid wages lower than ex-patriate New Zealanders).
+There, he was subjected to colonial discrimination which motivated him to political activity to change an oppressive, paternalistic system run by the New Zealand Government (e.g., "natives" of Niue were not permitted to buy liquor, and were paid wages lower than expatriate New Zealanders).
 He organised the first ever strike on Niue.